 Macular oedema with or without visual symptoms was observed with ozanimod (see section 4.8) in patients with pre-existing risk factors or comorbid conditions.

-In MS clinical studies, hypertension was more frequently reported in patients treated with ozanimod than in patients treated with IFN β-1a IM and in patients receiving concomitant ozanimod and SSRIs or SNRIs (see section 4.8).
+In MS and UC controlled clinical studies, hypertension was more frequently reported in patients treated with ozanimod than in patients treated with IFN β-1a IM (MS) or placebo (UC) and in patients receiving concomitant ozanimod and SSRIs or SNRIs (see section 4.8).
 Blood pressure should be regularly monitored during treatment with ozanimod.

 Ozanimod should be used with caution in patients with severe respiratory disease, pulmonary fibrosis and chronic obstructive pulmonary disease.

-The coadministration with inhibitors of the breast cancer resistance protein (BCRP), inhibitors of monoamine oxidase (MAO), or CYP2C8 inducer (rifampin) with ozanimod is not recommended (see section 4.5).
+The coadministration with inhibitors of monoamine oxidase (MAO), or CYP2C8 inducer (rifampicin) with ozanimod is not recommended (see section 4.5).

 Due to risk to the foetus, ozanimod is contraindicated during pregnancy and in women of childbearing potential not using effective contraception.
 Before initiation of treatment, women of childbearing potential must be informed of this risk to the foetus, must have a negative pregnancy test and must use effective contraception during treatment, and for 3 months after treatment discontinuation (see sections 4.3 and 4.6 and the information contained in the Healthcare Professional checklist).

 Severe exacerbation of disease, including disease rebound, has been rarely reported after discontinuation of another S1P receptor modulator.
-The possibility of severe exacerbation of disease after stopping ozanimod treatment should be considered.
-Patients should be observed for relevant signs of possible severe exacerbation or return of high disease activity upon ozanimod discontinuation and appropriate treatment should be instituted as required.
+In the ozanimod long-term extension study, following permanent discontinuation of ozanimod, clinical relapses were reported in 3.3% of patients, none with severe exacerbation of disease or severe increase in disability.
+Patients should be observed for return of disease activity upon ozanimod discontinuation and appropriate treatment should be instituted as required.

 The coadministration of gemfibrozil (a strong inhibitor of CYP2C8) 600 mg twice daily at steady state and a single dose of ozanimod 0.46 mg increased exposure (AUC) of the major active metabolites by approximately 47% to 69%.
 Caution should be exercised for concomitant use of ozanimod with strong CYP2C8 inhibitors (e.g. gemfibrozil, clopidogrel).

-The coadministration of rifampin (a strong inducer of CYP3A and P-gp, and a moderate inducer of CYP2C8) 600 mg once daily at steady state and a single dose of ozanimod 0.92 mg reduced exposure (AUC) of major active metabolites by approximately 60% via CYP2C8 induction which may result in reduced clinical response.
-The coadministration of CYP2C8 inducers (i.e., rifampin) with ozanimod is not recommended (see section 4.4).
+The coadministration of rifampicin (a strong inducer of CYP3A and P-gp, and a moderate inducer of CYP2C8) 600 mg once daily at steady state and a single dose of ozanimod 0.92 mg reduced exposure (AUC) of major active metabolites by approximately 60% via CYP2C8 induction which may result in reduced clinical response.
+The coadministration of CYP2C8 inducers (i.e. rifampicin) with ozanimod is not recommended (see section 4.4).

 During and for up to 3 months after treatment with ozanimod, vaccination may be less effective.
 The use of live attenuated vaccines may carry a risk of infections and should, therefore, be avoided during and for up to 3 months after treatment with ozanimod (see section 4.4).